 Please bring your passport (make sure it is stamped on entry tio the UK, even if you come via another EU country) and biometric immigration document(or letter from Home Office if you are to collect on campus and you can collect it before you get your card) to receive your student ID card.
 You should already have sent us your photograph as part of our registration process.

-You can collect your student ID card from Monday 10th September to Thursday 20th September (9am - 5pm) from the CEE Building on campus.
+You can collect your student ID card from Monday 14th January from the Campus life desk.

 We would like to welcome you to Scotland and help you settle into life as a student at Glasgow Caledonian University.
 The first few months at university can be an exciting yet nervous time, and it can take a while to adjust to a new environment.
 Have a look at our Global Buddies page to find out more information and how to get involved.

 We advise you to open a bank account in the UK - it makes things easier if you need to extend or apply for a visa.
-Santander is a partner of GCU and has a branch located on campus.
+Santander is a partner of GCU and has a branch located on campus which is across from the ARC.

 Nationals of some countries are required to register with the police within seven days of arrival in the UK.
 Entry clearance vignettes and biometric residence permits should state clearly whether this is required.
 If you are unsure, get in touch with Visa Immigration Support & Advice.